ezsystems/commerce-documentation/docs/guide/erp_integration/erp_communication/guides/creating_a_new_erp_message/create_project_specific_message.md

 !!! tip

     Instead of the `src/MyCompany/Bundle/MyCompanyBundle/Resources/specifications/xml` folder
-    you can decide to use a different structure, for example: `src/MyCompany/Bundle/MyCompanyBundle/Resources/xml`.
+    you can use a different structure, for example: `src/MyCompany/Bundle/MyCompanyBundle/Resources/xml`.

     The path to this folder set up anyway when you use command to generate the messages.